 Read our guide to what travel insurance covers to find out more.

 Why is travel insurance to America so expensive?

 You may notice when shopping around for travel insurance to the USA that it costs a lot more than for holidays to Europe.

 The reason for this is the US is deemed a higher risk destination because healthcare is much more expensive than the rest of the world.
-The USA is the most expensive country to have a medical emergency in – the average cost of medical treatment comes in at £9,941!**
+The USA is the most expensive country to have a medical emergency in.

 Tips for keeping the cost of travel insurance down

 If you’re wondering how to keep your travel insurance price within budget, here are some handy tips for cutting the costs,

 Research the rough cost of travel insurance for your chosen destination, and compare it to other potential holiday locations.
 A change of country could save you a little cash.
 A holiday to Paris will usually cost you less in insurance premiums than a trip to New York.

 It’s also important to check the country you are travelling to is actually covered by your travel insurer.
 Some places in the world are considered too high risk.